-At longer wavelengths, the increase in flux density is steep as expected from the warm dust emission.
-Overall, the eastern and western lobe show a similar spectral energy distribution without any significant difference.
-Given, the high sensitivity of JWST even with short integration times we detect several spectral lines of molecular, atomic, and ionized emission towards both lobes.
+At longer wavelengths, the increase in flux density is steep, as expected from the warm dust emission.
+Overall, the eastern and western lobes show a similar SED without any significant difference.
+Given the high sensitivity of JWST even with short integration times, we detect several spectral lines of molecular, atomic, and ionized emission toward both lobes.
 Pure rotational H$_{2}$ $\nu =$(0-0) transitions were detected covering the entire MIRI wavelength range.
-Forbidden atomic and ionized emission lines of \NiII, \ArII, \NeII, \NeIII, \SI, and \FeII\, were also detected.
-The spectra from the eastern region showed stronger intensities and presence of more ionized emission lines, which are discussed in Section~\ref{alines}.
+Forbidden atomic and ionized emission lines of \NiII, \ArII, \NeII, \NeIII, \SI, and \FeII\ were also detected.
+The spectra from the eastern region showed stronger intensities as well as more ionized emission lines, which are discussed in Section~\ref{alines}.

-\subsection{Molecular Hydrogen emission}
+\subsection{Molecular hydrogen emission}

 The MIRI/MRS spectral data cubes allow us to get a better understanding of the underlying outflow structures in L1527.
-Molecular hydrogen (H$_2$) is an excellent tracer of the bulk of the outflowing gas.
+Molecular hydrogen (H$_2$) is an excellent tracer of the bulk outflowing gas.
 These lines are primarily excited by shocks, with additional contributions from UV irradiation.
-The shock excitation exhibits range of characteristics.
+Shock excitation exhibits a range of characteristics.
 Traditionally, $J$-type shocks are fast and dissociative, while $C$-type shocks are slower and largely non-dissociative \citep{hollen89,froebrich03}.
 However, the distinction between $J$- and $C$-type shocks depends not only on the shock velocity but also on the magnetic field strength and ionization fraction.
 In particular, slow $J$-type shocks with limited dissociation are possible under moderate magnetic fields \citep{kristensen23}.
 The H$_2$ emission can thus reflect a mixture of different shock conditions.
 The H$_2$ emission lines in the MIR are primarily due to rotational and rovibrational transitions \citep{caratti24, tycho24}.
-In our observation we detect the optically thin pure rotational $\nu =$(0-0) transitions from S(1) to S(8) as shown in Fig.~\ref{fig2}.
-The S(0) line is not detected due to the poor MIRI/MRS sensitivity beyond $27\,\mu$m.
-We find that the S(7), S(5), and the S(4) are the brightest lines in the spectra.
+In our observation we detect the optically thin pure rotational $\nu =$(0-0) transitions from S(1) to S(8) shown in Fig.~\ref{fig2}.
+The S(0) line is not detected due to poor MIRI/MRS sensitivity beyond $27\,\mu$m.
+We find that the S(7), S(5), and the S(4) lines are the brightest in the spectra.
 Table~\ref{tabA1} provides the list of all detected H$_2$ lines with their properties.